Home | Family Tree | |

 Occupation of Father, Shipwright.

-Description of Informant, Eliza GIBSON, Mother, Medway Cottages, Rochester.
+Description of Informant, Eliza GIBSON, Mother, Medway

 When Registered, Twelfth January 1857 | Registrar, Frederick John FURRELL